edulazzari/Edge-Based-Fusion-of-LiDAR-and-Camera-Data-for-Real-Time-Colored-3D-Point-Cloud-Generation/README.md

 - **Simplified Workflow**: All processing is consolidated in a single pipeline for ease of use.

 ## Prerequisites
-Ensure the following dependencies are installed:
 - **Hardware**:
-  - 2D LiDAR sensor
+  - 2D LiDAR sensor (used Slamtec RPLIDAR A1)
-  - Camera module compatible with `libcamera`
+  - Camera module compatible with `libcamera` (used rev 1.3 camera module)
-  - Servo motors (optional, for LiDAR adjustment)
+  - Servo motors (for LiDAR adjustment, used Mg996r)
+  - Accelerometer (used ADXL345)
+  - Single Board Computer (used Raspberry Pi 4)
 - **Software**:
   - Python (>=3.6)